 Can you tell that we loved the Bucharest cafe culture?
 Here are our favorite spots for drinking coffee (plus lemonade and tea) in Bucharest plus a few additional cafes that we plan to check out during our next visit.

-Though a short walk from the touristic Old Town, Origo serves cutting edge coffee with a neighborhood vibe.
+Though a short walk from the touristic Old Town, Origo coffee shop serves cutting edge coffee with a neighborhood vibe.
 Opened in 2013, Bucharest’s original 3rd wave coffee shop is popular with both locals and tourists, with many streaming from the tiny, sleek cafe onto the cafe’s sidewalk.
 The Origo team roasts beans from Africa and South America at an offsite facility, using many of the roasted beans to brew coffees with a range of modern methods including Hario V60, Aeropress, Chemex and Siphon.

 Beyond its comprehensive coffee options, Origo has a small menu with breakfast items and desserts during the day as well as a separate cocktail menu at night.
 Yes, Bucharest’s premiere third wave coffee cafe turns into a trendy cocktail bar when the sun sets.

 Origo is located at Strada Lipscani 9, București 050971, Romania.